ckenkub/dropslot/.github/COPILOT_INSTRUCTIONS.md

 Repository conventions (for Copilot / contributors)

+We follow the same development pattern for all services in this repository: use the established conventions for Liquibase changelogs, DTOs, error handling, OpenAPI annotations, testing, and CI; new services should mirror the structure and practices already present in `user-service` and `store-service`.

 Liquibase changelogs
 - Use the SQL-based changelog format used in existing files (e.g. `01-create-core-tables.sql`).
 - Each SQL changelog must start with: